-Love Island's Chris Hughes and his brother are set for their own BBC documentary, Me, My Brother And Our Balls.
+Love Island’s Chris Hughes and his brother appear in their own BBC documentary, Me, My Brother And Our Balls.

-The pair will explore the topic of male fertility for a one-off show on BBC Three and BBC One.
+The pair explore the topic of testicular cancer and male fertility for the one-off show.

 It all follows Chris appearing on live television to have a testicular examination which made a huge impact.
 Facebook views of the clip total over thirty-five million and continue to rise.

 Chris, who rose to fame on Love Island, was aiming to raise awareness for testicular cancer and encourage men to check themselves.
 What he didn’t expect was the effect it would have closer to home.